 As well as providing opportunities for UK students to visit partner universities across the world, each year the Santander Universities Global division arranges for students from the University of Valencia to visit London.
-While here the students visited some of the top Spanish companies with offices in London, including a visit to the Santander London Head Office.
-In July 2013 the students' visit to Santander included presentations from members of the Santander Universities and Santander Corporate Team about working in a large corporate environment and the importance of taking on international work experience.
+While here, the students visited some of the top Spanish companies with offices in London, including a visit to the Santander London Head Office.
+In 2017 the students' visit to Santander included presentations from members of the Santander Universities and Santander Corporate Team about working in a large corporate environment and the importance of taking on international work experience.

 The IV Universia International Vice-Chancellors Meeting in Salamanca took place on 21st and 22nd May 2018, with the aim of analysing the future of universities and their ability to respond to the demands of today's society.

 During the event Santander Group Chairman, Ana Botín, emphasized the efforts of Santander and Universia to attain the set goals and promote an open higher education, which fosters tolerance and social inclusión.

 More than 700 Vice-Chancellors and academics from 26 countries attended the conference in Salamanca, representing 10 million students worldwide.
 The conference culminated in Salamanca Declaration: the commitment by the authorities in attendance for universities to progress, through specific initiatives, in line with the needs of twenty-first century society.